Seth141/CS415Project2/README.md

 # CS415Project2

-This project implements and tests the Fast Fourier Transform, the Inverse Fast Fourier Transform and Convolution of a given data set.
+This project implements and tests the Fast Fourier Transform, the Inverse Fast Fourier Transform and Convolution of given input vectors.